8tentaculos/rasti/README.md

 [Try it on CodePen](https://codepen.io/8tentaculos/pen/gOQxaOE?editors=0010)

 The [rasti npm package](https://www.npmjs.com/package/rasti) includes precompiled production and development UMD builds in the dist folder.
-They can be used directly without a bundler and are thus compatible with many popular JavaScript module loaders and environments.<br />
+They can be used directly without a bundler and are thus compatible with many popular JavaScript module loaders and environments.
 The UMD builds make Rasti available as a `window.Rasti` global variable.

 ## Example